Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

     - ./conf:/etc/prometheus
     - ./prometheus_data:/prometheus
   command:
-    - "--config.file=/etc/prometheus/prometheus.yml" # the default path to the configuration file
+    - "--config.file=/etc/prometheus/prometheus.yml" # Default path to the configuration file
-    - "--storage.tsdb.path=/prometheus" # the path where Prometheus stores its metric database
+    - "--storage.tsdb.path=/prometheus" # The path where Prometheus stores its metric database
-    - "--storage.tsdb.retention.time=30d" # takes about 1GB of disk space per month
+    - "--storage.tsdb.retention.time=30d"
-    - "--storage.tsdb.max-block-duration=30m" #the maximum duration for a block of time series data that can be stored in the time series database (TSDB)
+    - "--storage.tsdb.max-block-duration=30m" # The maximum duration for a block of time series data that can be stored in the time series database (TSDB)
     - "--storage.tsdb.min-block-duration=30m"
-    - "--web.enable-lifecycle" # tell Prometheus to expose the /-/reload HTTP endpoints
+    - "--web.enable-lifecycle" # Makes Prometheus to expose the /-/reload HTTP endpoints
     - "--web.enable-admin-api"
 ```
 #### Key configuration elements:
 ##### 1. Storage configurations
 - The volumes command `- ./prometheus_data:/prometheus` mounts a local directory used by Prometheus to store metrics data.
   - Although in this case, we use Prometheus with remote-write, it also stores metrics data locally.
 Through http://localhost:9090/, you can check the running status of the Prometheus service and observe targets.
 - The `--storage.tsdb.retention.time=30d` flag specifies the retention period for the metrics data.
 Prometheus will automatically delete data older than 30 days.
+As observed, it takes about 1GB of Receive disk space per month for one java-tron(v4.7.6) FullNode connecting Mainnet.
+Notice this value is larger than the space need by Thanos Receive for the same period, as there exist compact operations.
 - Other storage flags can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/storage/#operational-aspects).
 For a quick start, you could use the default values.

 ##### 2. Prometheus remote-write configuration